 Loxpac Hong Kong Co., Ltd. (Loxpac-HK) held an Internet Service Provider ("ISP") concession license to starts a Joint Venture company "Star J.V." with KPTC to be the ISP in DPRK.
 Star J.V lunched its internet service on 10 October 2010.
+The ISP concession of Loxpac Hong Kong will be ended in October 2025.
+We expect to have another 10 years extension until year 2035.

-1.3 Shareholding Structure of the Company Group

-1.3.1 Parent Group Structure (as at 31 December 2021)
+1.3 Shareholding Structure of the Company Group1.3.1 Parent Group Structure (as at 31 December 2022)

-Remarks: The liquidation is currently in progress
+Remark : \ The liquidation is currently in progress.